 The findings and opinions expressed in this document are those of the authors.

 Copyright

-This document is licensed under a Creative Commons Attribution 4.0 International copyright licence.
-This means anyone may copy this document in whole or in part as long as they attribute the Human Rights Measurement Initiative as the creator and link back to the HRMI website, https://humanrightsmeasurement.org/.
+This document is licensed under a Creative Commons Attribution-NonCommercial 4.0 part as long as they attribute the Human Rights Measurement Initiative as the creator and link back to the HRMI website, https://humanrightsmeasurement.org/.